Stripe’s Stacie Faggioli on How to Structure Your Financial Organization

-Stacie Faggioli shares tips on how to set up your finance team from the start and how they can work with the rest of the business to reach company goals.
-We talk with Stacie about her experience in corporate finance at Dropbox and as the Head of Corporate Finance at Stripe.
+Stacie shares tips on how to set up your finance team from the start.
+Plus, how they can work with the rest of the business to reach company goals.
+We also chat with Stacie about her experience in corporate finance at Dropbox and as the Head of Corporate Finance at Stripe.

 What led you to corporate finance?
 [0:07]